grafana/grafana/contribute/style-guides/documentation-style-guide.md

 #### Notes

-Notes are for additional information that the user should be extra aware of.
+Notes provide additional information that the user should be extra aware of.
 For example:

 > **Note:** This page describes a feature for Grafana 7.0 beta.

 #### Tips

-Tips are alternate or more efficient ways of doing things.
+Tips describe alternate or more efficient ways of doing things.
 Rarely used.

 #### Cautions

 Cautions warn the user that they should proceed with caution.
 Use cautions to emphasize the potential downside of a course of action.

+> **Caution:** If you turn off authentication requirements, then anyone can access your Grafana instance.
+This poses a considerable security risk.

 #### Warnings